 Hear the Lord

-Every week, we gather inspiration from the book and reflect on how it speaks to our lives.
+Every week, we gather inspiration from the weekend's message and reflect on how it speaks into our lives.
 We invite you to take the next step in your faith and begin journaling your thoughts, prayers, and reflections.
 If you miss a day, that is ok—keep taking steps to develop a more consistent rhythm of spending time with the Father.

 This is a space to deepen your connection with God, grow in faith, and find encouragement as we walk this spiritual path together.
 Let’s discover the impact of His word in our daily lives!